vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Motivation and Inspiration

-> 1. "Don’t wait for opportunity.
-Create it." - Anonymous
 > 1. "Try to be a rainbow in someone else’s cloud." - Maya Angelou

 ## Wisdom and Learning